-The Appellant contends that the SEIR does not take into consideration (1) that expansion of the campus would increase student enrollment and require more student parking and (2) VMT and air quality impacts due to the cumulative parking shortage.
+The appellant contends that the SEIR does not take into consideration (1) that expansion of the City College campus would increase student enrollment and require more student parking, and (2) VMT and air quality impacts due to cumulative parking shortage.

-The SEIR appropriately evaluates impacts to public services, including secondary impacts related to the loss of City College parking as discussed in Impact PS-1 on SEIR Appendix B, pp. B-85 to B-91.
+The SEIR discloses that the project would displace the existing parking that currently occupies the project site, some of which is used as overflow parking by City College students, faculty, and staff on SEIR p.
+2-7.
+It should also be noted that the development agreement recommended for approval by the Planning Commission requires the project sponsor to replace a portion of the existing parking spaces used as overflow parking by City College such that some overflow parking would remain available to students, faculty and staff.
+The SEIR appropriately evaluates impacts to public services, including secondary impacts related to the loss of City College parking, as discussed in Impact PS-1 on SEIR Appendix B, pp. B-85 to B-91.
 RTC Response PS-2 (beginning on p.
-4.H-59) thoroughly addresses the Appellant's concerns regarding indirect or secondary effects due to the loss of parking.
+4.H-59) thoroughly addresses the appellant's concerns regarding indirect or secondary effects due to the loss of parking.
 RTC Response TR-7: Parking (beginning on p.
 4.C-61) addresses concerns regarding parking supply and utilization for informational purposes.